Maritampona village, the location of one of the trial’s participating health centres

 Ciprofloxacin has been shown to have high therapeutic efficacy in the treatment of plague, equivalent or superior to current treatment regimens.
-It also can be administered orally, it has good oral bioavailability, an established safety record, and it is cheaper and more readily available in LMICs (where over 98% of the global disease burden lies).
+It also can be administered orally, having good oral bioavailability, an established safety record, and is cheaper and more readily available in LMICs (where over 98% of the global disease burden lies).

 The trial estimates that 600 patients will need to be randomised in order to obtain a sample size of 190 patients with confirmed or probable bubonic plague.
 Patients will be randomised to receive either: